-- 1. Using a suitable lifting device that is rated for the weight of the unit (see Indoor Unit Weights on page 18), raise the unit and pass the threaded rods through the four hanging brackets in the unit base. - 2.
-Insert the coil spring completely into the hanging bracket, add washer and then thread the plain nut onto the rod as shown in Figure 4.1 below. - 3.
+- 1. Using a suitable lifting device that is rated for the weight of the unit (see Indoor Unit Weights on page 17), raise the unit and pass the threaded rods through the four mounting locations in the unit base. - 2.
+Attach the threaded rods to the flanges using the plain nuts to hold the unit in place as shown in Figure 4.1 below. - 3.
 Slowly lower the lifting device, making sure that the rods securely hold the weight of the unit. - 4.
-Adjust the plain nuts to distribute the weight of the unit evenly by the rods, making sure that the unit does not rest on the ceiling grid and that the unit is level. - Make sure that none of the spring nuts are compressed to solid height.
-Also, note that the coil side of the unit is heavier, so the springs on that side will be more compressed.
+Adjust the plain nuts to distribute the weight of the unit evenly by the rods, making sure that the unit does not rest on the ceiling grid and that the unit is level.